 The best place to eat in Siem Reap?
 Our host's food is real local as the Khmer families would cook homemade Cambodian food.
-Each food experience includes 3 locally made dishes and Khmer rice as well as free drinking water or tea and fresh fruits as dessert.
+Each food experience includes three locally made dishes and Khmer rice as well as free drinking water or tea and fresh fruits as dessert.
 They cook the way homemade food is done, with ingredients from the garden and fresh from the market.
 From Beef Lok Lak to Samlor Ktis and Grilled Chicken with lemongrass.
+Enjoy to eat with locals in Cambodia.

 There is always more to experience than the food.
 There are so many things to see in Siem Reap and Cambodia.
 Some hosts have their own garden and will give you a tour.
 Or you make toys from banana leaves.
 Or you have a look on the chicken farm.
 Or learn about the shrines and houses for the ghosts and Apsara dance.
 Learn how to make a Khmer mat from palm leaves.
 Endless experiences to explore.